-- 6.1 The Head of Department, in conjunction with their Pre-Prep Subject Leader, is required to pass to the Headmaster a policy handbook and schemes of work, setting out clearly what is being taught and how and when. - 6.2 The policy handbooks are stored on our computer network, for all teachers to access, and must contain, but is not limited to, the following sections:
+- 6.1 The Head of Department, in conjunction with their Pre-Prep Subject Leader, is required to pass to the Head of Teaching and learning a policy handbook and schemes of work, setting out clearly what is being taught and how and when. - 6.2 The policy handbooks are stored on our computer network, for all teachers to access, and must contain, but is not limited to, the following sections:

-1. OVERVIEW- Philosophy / Rationale- Aims- Curriculum overview / syllabus 4.
-MONITORING AND EVALUATING - Assessments: formative / summative - Recording, tracking progress within the department - Identifying special needs / gifted and talented in the subject , , , , , , , , , , , , , , , , , , , , - Reporting progress to pupils / parents / staff 2.
-TEACHING AND LEARNING 5.
-THE SYLLABUS Syllabus in more detail Methodology: teaching practices / learning styles Core skills and concepts across age range Cross-curricular strategies Whole school events and initiatives - Nursery to Year 8 3.
-RESOURCES - Staffing - Materials - Facilities - Health and Safety issues 6.
-SCHEMES OF WORK - Nursery to Year 8
+1. OVERVIEW 4.
+MONITORING AND EVALUATING

+- Philosophy / Rationale - Assessments: formative / summative

+- Aims - Recording, tracking progress within the department

+- Curriculum overview / syllabus - Identifying special needs / gifted and talented in the subject

+- Reporting progress to pupils / parents / staff

+2. TEACHING AND LEARNING 5.
+THE SYLLABUS

+- Syllabus in more detail - Nursery to Year 8

+- Methodology: teaching practices / learning

+styles

+- Core skills and concepts across age range

+- Cross-curricular strategies

+- Whole school events and initiatives

+3. RESOURCES 6.
+SCHEMES OF WORK

+- Staffing - Nursery to Year 8

+- Materials

+- Facilities

+- Health and Safety issues